Welcome to the Herb Pomeroy Collection preview site!

 This website is a small sample of the rich content that lies within the Herb Pomeroy Jazz Collection.
 Explore and enjoy this introduction, as we work towards providing rich online access to as much of the collection as possible.

-The full collection will be open for use in the Institute Archives in early 2017.
+The collection is available for use in the Institute Archives.
 It will be of interest to musicians, jazz historians, current students and faculty, and MIT alums.

 Who is Herb Pomeroy?

 Herb Pomeroy (1930-2007) is an influential figure in jazz who was a renowned trumpet player, bandleader, and educator.
 Duke Ellington once described him as “one of America’s jazz treasures.”